Introduction

 Specifications | |||||

-TCD (Thermal Conductivity Detector) technology is another commonly used sensing technology in hydrogen gas analyzers, including those designed for hydrogen gas analysis.
+We use TCD (Thermal Conductivity Detector) technology in hydrogen gas analyzers, including those designed for hydrogen gas analysis.

-In a TCD-based hydrogen gas analyzer, the principle of operation is based on the thermal conductivity difference between hydrogen and other gases present in the sample.
-The TCD consists of two temperature-sensitive elements, typically made of platinum or tungsten wire, which are heated to a constant temperature.
-One element is exposed to the reference gas (usually air or an inert gas), while the other is exposed to the sample gas containing hydrogen.
+In a TCD-based hydrogen analyzer, the principle of operation is based on the thermal conductivity difference between hydrogen and other gases present in the sample.
+The thermal conductivity detector uses two temperature‑sensitive elements, often platinum or tungsten wires.
+It heats both sensors to maintain a constant temperature.
+Moreover, it exposes one element to the reference gas, such as air or inert gas, while the other contacts the hydrogen‑containing sample gas.
+Consequently, it compares the thermal conductivity difference between the two gas streams.

 When the sample gas flows through the TCD, the thermal conductivity of the reference gas remains constant, while the thermal conductivity of the sample gas changes due to the presence of hydrogen.
 The difference in thermal conductivity between the reference and sample gases causes a temperature imbalance between the two elements of the TCD.
 This temperature difference is measured and converted into an electrical signal, which is then correlated with the hydrogen concentration in the sample gas.